ESIPFed/data-help-desk/docs/content/forums_for_questions.md

 ---
 layout: page
 title: Forums for questions
-parent: Content for a data help desk
+parent: How to
-nav_order: 2
+nav_order: 12
 has_toc: false
 ---

-# Designing Forums for Researchers to Ask Questions
+# Create Forums to Ask Questions

 When designing forums for researchers to ask questions at a Data Help Desk, several key factors need careful consideration, as highlighted by the sources.